How are new neural networks formed in the brain?

 This is how most of the population exists — unconsciously consumed with habitual thought patterns that drown out everything else.
 Yikes.

-Your Frontal Lobe
+Your Frontal Lobe and Questions

 Your frontal lobe is the ‘CEO’ of your brain.